libp2p_request_response/

 92 dial_opts::DialOpts,

-93 ConnectionDenied, ConnectionHandler, ConnectionId, NetworkBehaviour, NotifyHandler,
+93 ConnectionDenied, ConnectionHandler, ConnectionId, DialError, NetworkBehaviour, NotifyHandler,

 94 PeerAddresses, THandler, THandlerInEvent, THandlerOutEvent, ToSwarm,